aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 - How to modify the styles and appearance of the table of contents.
 - How to remove an entire TOC field along with all entries from the document.

-### Insert a Table of Contents Programmatically
+## Insert Table of Contents Programmatically

-The [DocumentBuilder.insertTableOfContents(java.lang.String)](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/#insertTableOfContents-java.lang.String) method is called to insert a TOC field into the document at the current position of the DocumentBuilder.
+You can insert a TOC (table of contents) field into the document at the current position by calling the [InsertTableOfContents](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder/#insertTableOfContents-java.lang.String) method.

 A table of contents in a Word document can be built in several ways and formatted using a variety of options.
 The field switches that you pass to the method control the way the table is built and displayed in your document.

 The default switches that are used in a TOC inserted in Microsoft Word are **“\o “1-3 \h \z \u”**.
 Descriptions of these switches as well as a list of supported switches can be found later in the article.
 You can either use that guide to obtain the correct switches or if you already have a document containing the similar TOC that you want you can show field codes (*ALT+F9*) and copy the switches directly from the field.

-The following code example shows how to insert a Table of Contents field into a document.
+The following code example shows how to insert a Table of Contents field into a document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsField-InsertATableOfContentsField.java" >}}

-The following code example demonstrates how to insert a Table of contents (TOC) into a document using heading styles as entries.
+The following code example demonstrates how to insert a Table of contents (TOC) into a document using heading styles as entries:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsUsingHeadingStyles-InsertATableOfContentsUsingHeadingStyles.java" >}}